tminhtri1910/vietnamese-text-summarizer_abstractive/README.md

 ## Features

 - Text area for direct input of Vietnamese text.
-- File upload capability for summarizing text from documents.
 - Summarization using ViT5 and BARTpho transformer-based models.
-- ROUGE measure comparison to evaluate the quality of summaries.
 - Loading indicator to enhance user experience during processing.
 - Modular design allowing for the addition of new summarization methods and improvements in Vietnamese language processing.